McGill University Faculty of Law

 The Faculty of Law is one of the professional graduate schools of McGill University in Montreal, Quebec, Canada.
-It is the oldest law school in Canada, and continually ranks among the best law schools in the world.
-The faculty is known for its holistic approach though highly selective and competitive process for admission.
-Only 180 candidates are admitted for any given academic year.
+It is the oldest law school in Canada.
+180 candidates are admitted for any given academic year.
 For the year 2021 class, the acceptance rate was 10%.
-McGill Faculty of Law has consistently ranked as the top law school for civil law, a top law school for common law, the most number of Supreme Court clerkships of any law school in Canada, and consistently outranks Europe, Asia, and Latin America's top civil law schools.

-Notable alumni include Prime Ministers John Abbott and Sir Wilfrid Laurier, thirteen Justices of the Supreme Court (Including the most recent appointments, Mahmud Jamal and Nicholas Kasirer), as well as numerous Members of Parliament.
-Three members of the current Cabinet of Canada are graduates of the Faculty: Catherine McKenna, David Lametti, and Marc Miller.
+Notable alumni include Prime Ministers John Abbott and Sir Wilfrid Laurier, thirteen Justices of the Supreme Court (Including the most recent appointments, Mahmud Jamal and Nicholas Kasirer), as well as Members of Parliament.
+Marc Miller, a current member of Canadian House of Commons and the former minister of Cabinet of Canada, is a graduate from the Faculty.

 Academics

 Bachelor of Civil Law and Juris Doctor program

-The McGill Faculty of Law offers a combined Bachelor of Civil Law (BCL) and Juris Doctor (JD) program.
+The McGill Faculty of Law offers a unique combined Bachelor of Civil Law (BCL) and Juris Doctor (JD) program.
 The BCL/JD program emphasizes a transsystemic and polyjural approach that integrates common law and civil law, sometimes within a single class.
 More recently, the Faculty has incorporated Indigenous law into its curriculum in response to the Truth and Reconciliation Commission's recommendations for Canadian law schools.

 In 2016, the Faculty reviewed its curriculum and added Integration Week: an introductory week of group work and lectures for first-year students.
 They also added two Focus Weeks—one in fall and one in winter—that allow students to take intensive one-week courses.
+In winter 2023, the first student seminar on Abolitionist practices and Transformative Justice was launched.

 The duration of BCL/JD program is somewhat flexible: the program can be completed in 3, 3.5, or 4 years.
 Students who opt for a minor, major, or honours program generally require 4 years to complete their degree.
 Majors are offered in International Human Rights and Development and in Commercial Negotiation and Dispute Resolution.

 The Faculty of Law, in collaboration with the Desautels Faculty of Management and the Faculty of Art's School of Social Work, offers joint programs that combine the BCL/JD program with either a Master of Business Administration (MBA) or a Master of Social Work (MSW).
 A joint program takes 4 to 5 years to complete.

-The Faculty of Law's Admissions Office has an acceptance rate of 10.1%.
+The Faculty of Law's Admissions Office has an acceptance rate of 15.9%.